Florida is the southernmost US state, with both the Gulf of Mexico and the Atlantic Ocean along its borders.

 10. Anna Maria Island

 It’s a great snorkel spot just 150 feet from shore and only 20 feet deep.
-Besides snorkeling, there are plenty of things to do on Anna Maria Island.
+Besides snorkeling, there are plenty of things to do on there besides just snorkeling in Florida.

 11. Saint Andrews State Park